| Law | Symbolic Representation | Definition |

 - if an equality

-or its associated equation ax + bx = 0 which represents the line, if the equations includes then this line is included otherwise its shown as dotted - a function being maximized or minimized is an objective function
+or its associated equation which represents the line, if the equations includes then this line is included otherwise its shown as dotted - a function being maximized or minimized is an objective function

 - the solution which maximizes or minimizes a function is called an optimal solution